juniorohanyere/stogram/README.md

 # Contributing

-- We welcome contributions to Stogram!
+- Contributions to Stogram is welcome!
 To contribute, please follow the [Contribution Guidelines](#) for a smooth and collaborative experience.

 # License